Instantons on multi-Taub-NUT Spaces I: Asymptotic Form and Index Theorem: The Index Theorem

 \subsection{Index Preliminaries}

-The space TN$_k$ is circle fibered over $\IR^3$ and, moreover, outside a compact set it is an $S^1$ bundle.
-Fix an origin in the $\IR^3$ base and let $r$ denote the Euclidean distance (in $\IR^3$) from this origin.
+Let $r$ denote the Euclidean distance from the origin in the $\IR^3$ base of TN$_k$.
 Lift the function $r$ to TN$_k$.
-Now we replace the original Taub-NUT metric $g$ by a conformally equivalent metric $g'=Fg$, with $F=\frac{1}{Vr^2}$ for $r$ large.
-The new metric takes the form
+Multiplying the TN$_k$ metric $g$ (see \eqref{metric}) by a smooth conformal factor that equals $\frac{1}{Vr^2}$ for $r$ large, yields a new metric $g'$.
+For large $r$, the new metric takes the form